sammancoaching/website/README.md

     dockerrun

+Alternatively use [docker-compose](https://docs.docker.com/compose/) using the docker-compose.yml.

+    docker-compose up

 Then browse to:

     http://localhost:4000

+If you want to get access to the terminal in the docker container the command is:

+    docker exec -it <name_of_container> /bin/bash

+were "name_of_container"  is found by running the command

+    docker ls

+or expanding the container in the Docker desktop user interface.

 ## Deploying to the live site
 When you push to the main branch, there is a github action that deploys the changes.